Making a donation

 Payment

 There is no payment for body donation, as explicitly stated by law in every state.
 Mayo Clinic has limited funds to reimburse transportation expenses for a whole-body donation.
 Any expenses beyond the fund limit are the responsibility of the donor's estate.
-If the donor dies out of state and the cost of transporting the body to Mayo Clinic is too expensive, the next of kin can contact a nearby medical school about making the donation there.
+If the donor dies outside the state of Minnesota and the cost of transporting the body to Mayo Clinic in Rochester, Minnesota, is too expensive, the next of kin can contact a nearby medical school about making the donation there.